-- 1. Air Traffic Control Tower - Official FAA Certified Surveillance called Automated Dependent Surveillance Broadcast (ADSB) - A Visual Flight Procedure which depicts an approximate aircraft flight path.
+- 1. Air Traffic Control Tower - Official FAA Certified Surveillance called Automated Dependent Surveillance Broadcast (ADS-B) - A Visual Flight Procedure which depicts an approximate aircraft flight path.

-This is a large undertaking that is typically only seen at large airports such as Reno Tahoe International and San Francisco International.
+This is a large undertaking that is typically seen at large airports such as Reno Tahoe International and San Francisco International.
+For a General Aviation airport, KTRK is trendsetting in its noise and annoyance reducing efforts.